Insight • UX

 We help teams turn insight into action with clear plans, templates, and delivery support.

 Accessibility has always been about removing barriers.
-For decades, that meant screen readers, keyboard navigation, and color contrast ratios.
-Those foundations remain essential, but the frontier is expanding.
-Voice and gesture interfaces now offer alternative interaction paths that can make digital products usable for people who were previously excluded, or who found existing interfaces uncomfortable and slow.
+For decades, that meant screen readers, keyboard navigation and colour contrast ratios.
+Those foundations still matter.
+The frontier has moved on.
+Voice and gesture interfaces now give people alternative ways to interact with digital products - sometimes as the main route, not just a fallback.

 Why voice and gesture matter for accessibility

-Traditional accessibility focuses on adapting screen-based interfaces for different abilities.
-Voice and gesture go further: they offer entirely different interaction paradigms that can be primary interfaces for some users, not just fallbacks.
+Traditional accessibility usually means making screen-based interfaces usable for different abilities.
+Voice and gesture go further.
+They can be primary interaction methods, not just secondary ones.

 Voice interface design for accessibility